0xcart/artemis/README.md

 While the current configuration supports Segger J-Link, it can be configured to support OpenOCD, etc.

+The SparkFun Artemis [forum](https://forum.sparkfun.com/viewforum.php?f=167) is highly recommended for information and support.

 ## Dependencies

 The latest version of each tool/extension should be used unless otherwise noted.
 During installation, if the option is available to add a given tool to the system PATH environment variable, please do so.
 This is very important for the GNU Arm Embedded Toolchain.